APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

 \subsubsection{LSTM Stack}

 After the embedding vector (e.g., $E_{con}$) of the changed code tokens is extracted, {\toolname} aims to determine the given patch's correctness based on a deep learning classifier.
 To extract more hidden code change features, we further feed the code changed vector into a Long Short-Term Memory (LSTM) stack.
 The LSTM stack has two bidirectional LSTM layers, the output of which is a new state generated by concatenating the hidden states from both directions at a time.
 LSTM is a specialized recurrent neural network (RNN) for modeling long-term dependencies of sequences.
 A common LSTM gate unit is composed of a cell, an input gate, an output gate and a forget gate.
 Thanks to the gated mechanism, LSTM is well-suited to extract the contextual semantic features containing token sequential dependencies and has been widely used in various kinds of tasks, such as vulnerability detection \cite{li2018vuldeepecker}, fault localization \cite{meng2022improving}, and automated program repair \cite{li2020dlfix}.
+Considering that patches may contain changes that are non-adjacent but related, the LSTM stack is adept at capturing these long-range dependencies within the data, which could be instrumental in assessing the correctness of a patch.

 In {\toolname}, the LSTM stack computes a mapping from an input code changed vector $x = (x_1, ..., x_T)$ (e.g., $E_{con}$) to an output vector $z = (z_1, ..., z_T)$ by calculating the network gate unit activations.
 We implement the gated mechanism by leveraging the input gates and forget gates to control the propagation of cell states.
 Specifically, when updating the cell state, the input gates decide what new information from the current input to be included in the cell states (i.e., Equation \ref{equ:ig}), and forget gates decide what information to be excluded from the cell states (i.e., Equation \ref{equ:fg}).
 Based on new and forgetting information, cell states as the memory of the LSTM unit can be updated (i.e., Equation \ref{equ:cs}).
 The output gate then determines the value for the next hidden state by point-wise multiplication of the output gate (i.e., Equation \ref{equ:og}).
 Finally, the value of the current cell state passed through tanh function (i.e., Equation \ref{equ:hs}), by which the output of LSTM stack is calculated (i.e., Equation \ref{equ:out}).